kubermatic/docs/content/advanced/service_account/_index.en.md

 serviceaccount-zjl54fmlks                                          26d
 user-26xq2                                                         311d
 ```

 A service account is linked to the project automatically by service account binding controller.
 The controller creates
 `UserProjectBinding` which specifies a binding between a service account and a project.
 A `UserProjectBinding` uses a
-`OwnerRef` to create connection with the project.
-A service account will be automatically deleted after project removal.

-A service account is linked to the project automatically by service account binding controller.
-The controller creates
-`UserProjectBinding` which specifies a binding between a service account and a project.
-A `UserProjectBinding` uses a